Denis-Raduica/PIC24/README.md

 # PIC24 Instruction Set Implementation in VHDL

-A university computer architecture project focused on implementing and verifying a simplified PIC24-style processor using VHDL.
+A computer architecture project focused on implementing and verifying a simplified PIC24-style processor using VHDL.

 The project was developed in a Xilinx-based environment and verified using ModelSim and MPLAB X IDE.
 It includes custom instruction implementations, control logic design, ALU operations, branching behavior, register management, and simulation-based verification.